RobinKarlsson/disease-network-based-model/README.md

 of infection if the host has symptoms.
 The distributions will use a variance of 15% of the probability of infectious contact.
 The probability of developing symptoms per timestep is modeled as a normal distribution of 20%, with a variance of 10% of the value.

+By default no vaccination schemes are in effect.